Massage Therapy Clinic

 The Massage Therapy Teaching Clinic will be open for appointments for the Summer 2021 semester from Mon June 14 - Fri July 30.

 VOICEMAILS LEFT ON THE CLINIC LINE WILL BE RETURNED THE NEXT DAY THAT IS THE CLINIC IS OPEN.

 INFORMATION BELOW DESCRIBES THE NORMAL OPERATIONS OF THE CLINIC.

 The Massage Therapy Teaching Clinic offers massage therapy sessions to the Harper College community.

-For the Spring 2021 semester, the clinic will be open for clients in April and May for sessions that will start at the following times:
+For the Summer 2021 semester, the clinic will be open for clients in June and July for sessions with hours of operation as follows:

-- The clinic is closed weekends and holidays, and on days of Campus closure (e.g. inclement weather, Spring Break, etc.)
+The clinic is closed weekends and holidays, and on days of Campus closure (for instance. inclement weather, Spring Break, etc.)